What is photosynthesis?

 Another aspect in relation to what is photosynthesis is in connection with man’s daily chores and his enjoyment.
 Although it is not apparent, photosynthesis has made modern life easier.
 Let there be light and indeed, artificial light using electrical energy has become readily available; industrial factories have made available processed food and other products for human use; we ride in cars and go to distant places in trains, ships and planes; electrical gadgets and devices give us comfort at home regardless of the season and time of the day.

-Peat, partialy decomposed moss plants like those which have accumulated for thousands of years in peat bogs in northern Europe, has an energy value equivalent to 3,300 calories per gram.
-This value exceeds that of wood but only half of coal.
+Peat, partially decomposed moss plants like those which have accumulated for thousands of years in peat bogs in northern Europe, have an energy value equivalent to 3,300 calories per gram.
+This value exceeds that of wood but only half of the coal.
 The volume of peat in the United States exceeds 60 billion tons which is equivalent to about 240 billion barrels of oil.
 In countries under the former Soviet Union, about 80 power plants that generate electricity have been maintained using as fuel more than 200 million tons of peat harvested annually (Moore et al. 2003).

 Researches are still continuing and researchers are close to developing the technology on human-made photosynthesis.
 Steinberg-Yfrach et al. (1998, cited by Govindjee 2000) succeeded in producing “lots of ATP” artificially with synthetic energy.